openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## Requesting Verification Data {#req_verification}

 RPs request verification data in the same way they request Claims about the End-User.
-When the claims request parametere is being used the syntax is based on the rules given in (#req_claims) and extends them for navigation into the structure of the `verification` element.
+When the claims request parameter is being used the syntax is based on the rules given in (#req_claims) and extends them for navigation into the structure of the `verification` element.

 Elements within `verification` are requested by adding the respective element as shown in the following example: